Black Diamond Zion Haul Bag Review

 |Weight||9 lb 8 oz||7 lb 7 oz||5 lb 1 oz||8 lb||10.6 oz|

 |Closure material||840 Denier ripstop||Ballistic nylon||Ballistic nylon||Ballistic nylon||Ballistic nylon|

 Our Analysis and Test Results

 While the fact that there is no waterproof closure is overall a BIG downside in a storm, it does mean it is pretty easy to access stuff.
 By comparison, the Metolius El Cap Haul Bag has a more waterproof closure that makes it a little harder to get in and out of.
-I have never been in a serious storm and so overall I don't mind the BD closure system.
-However, anyone who has been in a serous storm can tell you how much the best waterproof gear available is GOLD!
+We have never been in a serious storm and so overall we don't mind the BD closure system.
+However, anyone who has been in a serious storm can tell you how much the best waterproof gear available is GOLD!

 A minor dislike: it is hard to clip stuff underneath the bag.
 The place for your biner is too small whereas most bags have big points to which you can clip multiple biners.